ceph/ceph/doc/rbd/rbd-snapshot.rst

 command and many higher level interfaces, including `QEMU`_, `libvirt`_, `OpenStack`_ and `CloudStack`_.

-.. important:: To use use RBD snapshots, you must have a running Ceph cluster.
+.. important:: To use RBD snapshots, you must have a running Ceph cluster.

 .. note:: Because RBD does not know about the file system, snapshots are
 	  `crash-consistent` if they are not coordinated with the mounting